-It is understandable that it can be stressful to leave work, school, or family to invest into treatment to rid your life of addiction.
+It is understandable that it can be stressful to leave work, school, or family to invest in treatment to rid your life of addiction.
 But, without leaving your obligations for a while to work on your addiction through treatment, you are risking more than your responsibilities; you’re risking your life.
 The government allows workers to take up to 12 weeks off from work for medical leave before your employer can terminate you.
 Although it may seem embarrassing to tell an employer that you need to take a medical leave to attain recovery, it is more embarrassing letting the opportunity slip through your hands so that you continue a life of hidden addiction.
 If you have family that needs to be looked after while you attend treatment like children or pets, make sure that trusted family or friends are willing to help you look after them while you are gone.
 Additionally, if you are in school, find out if you can get ahead of scheduled work or makeup exams once you return.

 Take Care of Financial Responsibilities

 Like much of the global population, you probably have bills to tend to each and every month.
 Before your stay at an addiction treatment facility, make sure to set up an automatic payment schedule or a trusted family member or friend to pay your bills.
 The added stress of making late payments in early recovery is not something that you want to look forward to after treatment concludes!

 Prepare Mentally for Treatment